VACUUM Command

 FROM pg_stat_user_tables

--- Run autovacuum more aggressively on a high-churn table
+-- Tune autovacuum per-table for a high-churn orders table

 ALTER TABLE orders SET (